waggle-sensor/summer2020/liu/liuDailyBlog.md

 #### To Do List:
 * Solve the issue of building RT kernel on Nvidia Jetson AGX
 * Experiments of the latency, system resource utilization, energy, etc of the data sharing demo

+### June 2, 2020
+#### Work Done:
+* Set up experiemnts for the Docker ROS demo.
+Docker stat and top command will be used to measure the system resource.
+Latency with the breakdown will be recorded based on the ROS message header.
+* Try setting up of RT kernel based on [Nvidia L4T](https://docs.nvidia.com/jetson/l4t/index.html#page/Tegra%2520Linux%2520Driver%2520Package%2520Development%2520Guide%2Fkernel_custom.html).

+#### To Do List:
+* Build RT kernel on Nvidia Jetson AGX
+* Porformance profiling of the data sharing demo